 Rulindo District is one of the 30 Districts of Rwanda.
 It is located in the Northern Province.
 It covers an area of 567 km2 and has a population of about 261,018 inhabitants according to the census of 2002.
-The district is divided into 17 administrative areas resulting from the last administrative reform in January 2006 that merged some of the administrative sectors of the former district of Rulindo which are Buliza, Shyorongi, Nyamugali, and Kinihira Kisaro.
+The district is divided into 17 administrative areas resulting from the last administrative reform in January 2006 that merged some of the administrative sectors of the former district of Rulindo which are Buliza, Shyorongi, Nyamugali, and Kinihira Kisaro as shown in the map below.